 Strategic Technology Management

-The Strategic Technology Management (STM) certificate program is designed for students with an engineering background who aspire to lead a venture, make higher level strategic technology/business decisions, and develop leadership skills.
-From an innovation viewpoint, this program will provide students with the understanding and the tools to incubate new ventures and participate in the process of innovation and market adoption within corporate environments.
+The Strategic Technology Management (STM) certificate program is designed for graduate level students with an engineering background who aspire to lead a venture, make higher level strategic technology/business decisions, and develop leadership skills.
+From an innovation viewpoint, this certificate program will provide students with the understanding and the tools to incubate new ventures and participate in the process of innovation and market adoption within corporate environments.
+These courses are applicable to students who are/want to be entrepreneurial in starting a company, working for a start-up, or bringing strategic technology management skills into their career at an existing company.

 Individuals who wish to obtain a certificate in Strategic Technology Management must: